fventuri/ka9q-web/README.md

 The Onion framework requires GnuTLS and libgcrypto to compute the SHA1 checksum required by WebSockets.
 They can be installed as follows:

-- on Ubuntu 22.04 (Jammy Jellyfish):
+- on Ubuntu 22.04 (Jammy Jellyfish) and Ubuntu 24.04 (Noble Numbat):
 ```
 sudo apt install libgnutls28-dev libgcrypt20-dev
 ```